-- A. Crew must review and be familiar with ALL rules and procedures. - B. Crew members may not consume supplies provided at aid stations, including food. - C. Crew may only park in authorized areas. - D. Crew may only support Runner and Pacer within 100 yards of an aid station, and not on the course. - E. NEW: On Saturday, crews are not allowed at either the Paradise Park or Nu'uanu Aid Stations before 11:00, to avoid crowding.
+- A. Crew must review and be familiar with ALL rules and procedures. - B. Crew members may not consume supplies provided at aid stations, including food. - C. Crew may only park in authorized areas. - D. Crew may only support Runner and Pacer within 100 yards of an aid station, and not on the course. - E. On Saturday, crews are not allowed at the Paradise Park Aid Station before 10:45, to avoid crowding. - F. NO crews are allowed at the Nu'uanu Aid Station, at any time.